GVPproj/pynvoice/README.md

+# Pynvoice - Simple Invoives from the terminal

 ## TODO

-- senders and clients are working

 FOOTER MESSAGES

 - we don't need to store these?
 - move input fields on to same row (input type number?)
 - add delete functionality to lists for senders, clients, invoices